nakeusa12/100-days-of-code/log.md

 **Today's Progress**:

-1. Today I can only complete one project. namely JS Documentation
+1. Today I can only complete one project. is JS Documentation

 **Thoughts:**